aterati/OnlineOrderManagement/README.md

 # OnlineOrderManagement

-### This is a simple page Online Order Management System designed using AngularJS.
+### This is a simple single page Online Order Management System designed using AngularJS.

 * This application let's the user choose the desired car using the drop down menu.